 Adapted by former ITN journalist Gerald Seymour from his own novel, the three-part series was also shown as a 145-minute film.
 The evocative theme music from Clannad entered the pop charts in 1982.

-Harry’s Game was filmed not in Northern Ireland but in Leeds.
-Yorkshire Television shot most of the scenes in a now demolished housing area in the Burley area of the city, adjacent to their Leeds Studios.
+Harry’s Game was filmed not in Northern Ireland but in Bradford and Leeds.
+Yorkshire Television shot most of the scenes in a now demolished housing area in the Burley area of Leeds, adjacent to the YTV Studios.